 Purchase occurs when the customer gains sufficient trust in the product or service and decides to provide their financial information to acquire that product or service for their benefit.

-Use Experience is something that is one of the most important statistics to measure because it measures the learning curve a customer will be required to have in order to fully understand the product or service they just purchase.
+User Experience is perhaps one of the most important statistics to measure as it measures the learning curve a customer needs in order to fully understand the product or service after purchase.
 An example of this can be figuring out a new iPhone or interacting with WordPress for the first time to create a website.

-Advocacy is one of the most powerful steps given that it is when a customer spreads their satisfaction with the product or service to others through word of mouth.
-Once a customer reaches this point, it is a good time to provide them with a survey and find out what the company is doing right to apply this strategy to future products and services.
+Advocacy occurs when a customer spreads their satisfaction with the product or service to others through word of mouth.
+Once a customer reaches this point, it is a great time to provide them with a survey and find out what the company is doing right to attract more customers.

-Aside from these metrics, there are other parts of a customer’s lifecycle with a product or service that companies can learn valuable data from.
-User Onboarding, Prior to Renewal, and After Customer Support Interactions.
+Aside from these metrics, there are other parts of a customer’s lifecycle with a product or service that companies can learn valuable data from including during user onboarding, prior to renewal, and following customer support interactions.

-User Onboarding is a very important time because it is when a customer is deciding to give your company business.
-The entire experience they have with joining your platform or making a purchase needs to be studied carefully to main that customer’s interest.
-Having a survey after user onboarding is a way for the company to check that all their processes have worked or if there are parts of their processes that need to be improved for future customers.
+User onboarding is critical as it is when a customer is deciding whether or not to give your company business.
+The entire experience each customer has when joining your platform or making a purchasing decision needs to be studied carefully to maintain that customer’s interest.
+Having a survey after user onboarding is a great way for companies to see if any parts of their processes need to be improved for future customers or not.

 When considering which model to use for measuring a specific company’s customer satisfaction, it is important to analyze the company’s business model first by asking questions such as: “What does the company actually need to know?”
 “Does the company sell a product or a service?”
 “What are the threats to the company’s existing client base?”
 “Does the company think they are doing well or do they know there are issues to be addressed in their customer service?”
-Making an honest list of these questions and tailoring it to the company’s specific business model will ensure that customer satisfaction surveys are actually targeting what companies need to know to make informed decisions about how to improve their processes.
+Making an honest list of these questions and tailoring it to the company’s specific business model will ensure that customer satisfaction surveys are actually targeted toward what companies need to evaluate to make informed improvements.

 How to Calculate CSAT score?